THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

-From that day forth that location has been known as Kickmyass, because that was the site where Harry Reid kicked my ass.
+From that day forth that location has been known as Kickmyass, because that was the site where Al Gore kicked my ass.

-According to the RASHBA it was because there was a nickel on the floor somewhere, and neither Yankif nor Hakkadoshboruch wanted to walk away from spare change.
+According to the RASHBA it was because there was a nickel on the floor somewhere, and neither Yankif nor Hakkadoshboruchhu wanted to walk away from spare change.

 But according to the Bais Yoiseph, they were actually fighting over a waffle.
-He cites as proof a Medrish that quotes the Aimishteh as telling Yankif during the stuggle "Leggo my Eggo, before I turn your Makom HaMilah into a piece of potato kugel."
+He cites as proof a Medrish that quotes the Aimishteh as telling Yankif during the struggle "Leggo my Eggo, before I turn your Makom Hamilah into a piece of potato kugel."

 Of course, this story is but one of the many strange tales we read in this Parsha.
 Other stories include:

--- Yaakov's ultimate confrontation with his brother.
-After all the buildup, Yankif sends out his least favorite wives and children as canon fodder before the feared enemy, using them as human shields to protect himself, his favorite wife, Rachel, and his favorite children.
+-- Ya’akov's ultimate confrontation with his brother.
+After all the buildup, Yankif sends out his least favorite wives and children as canon fodder before the feared enemy, using them as human shields to protect himself, his favorite wife Rachel, his favorite children, and his pet cat, Fluffy.
 But when Eisav finally meets Yankif's party, he in fact extends his hand to Yankif in peace.
 Yankif responds by asking Eisav for a donation and tries to sell him life insurance and a cell phone.

--- Reuven, Yankif's eldest son, has sex with Bilhah, one of his father's concubines, who is also the mother of his half brothers (Perek Lamed Hay, Pussook Chuf Baiz).
+-- Reuven, Yankif's eldest son, has sex with Bilhah, one of his father's concubines, who is also the mother of his half brothers (Perek Lamed Hay, Possuk Chuf Bais).
 How could one of the Shvatim, the tribes, holy as he was, commit Aishess Ish with the bedmate of his father?
 This is indeed very troubling!

--- But perhaps the strangest story is that of the rape of Dinah, the sister of the Shvatim (tribes).
-Dinah is raped by Shchem, the son of Chamor.
+-- But perhaps the strangest story in the Parsha is the story of the rape of Dinah.
+Dinah, the sister of the Shvatim, is raped by Shchem, the son of Chamor.
 After he defiles Dinah, Shchem falls in love with her and asks for her hand in marriage.
-Both are told that if all the males of the village are circumsized, Shchem will be permitted to marry Dinah.
-But as the men of the village recover from their procedures, two of the tribes, Shimoin and Layvee, slay the village to the man.
+Both are told that if all the males of the village are circumcised, Shchem will be permitted to marry Dinah.
+But as the men of the village recover from their procedures, two of the tribes, Shimoin and Layvee, slay the village to the last man.
 This results in a harsh reaction by their father, Yankif Avinu.

 How should we look upon this reactionary behavior?
 Were the brothers justified in their behavior?
 And if so, how can we understand Yankif's angry response towards them?

-According to the Metsudas Dovid, Shimoin and Layvee acted lishmah, with great personal intergrity, and believed that their actions would help make the world a better place through setting an example of loving-kindness for their sister by committing bloodthirsty revenge.
-The Metsudas Dovid adds that Yankif Avinu actually supported the brothers' action, but he explains that Yankif's stated negative reaction in the pussook (verse) was only "delivered to satisfy American pressure, brought about by the liberal media."
-He further suggests that the Toirah no longer be allowed to include such actions since they reflect badly on Klal Yisroel.
+According to the Metsudas Dovid, Shimoin and Layvee acted lishmah, with great personal integrity, and believed that their actions would help make the world a better place through setting an example of loving-kindness for their sister by committing bloodthirsty revenge.
+The Metsudas Dovid adds that Yankif Avinu actually supported the brothers' action, but he explains that Yankif's stated negative reaction in the possuk (verse) was only "delivered to satisfy American pressure, brought about by the liberal media."
+He further suggests that the Toirah no longer include such actions since they reflect badly on Klal Yisroel.